byCedric/semantic-release-expo/README.md

 ## Prepare

-this plugin writes the actual changes to the manifest during preparation.
+This plugin writes the actual changes to the manifest during preparation.
-After this step you can [publish to Expo][expo-publish], [create a new build][expo-build] or to add the changes in a [release commit][semantic-release-commit].
+After this step, you can [publish to Expo][expo-publish], [create a new build][expo-build] or add the changes in a [release commit][semantic-release-commit].
 The [`version` property][expo-version] within the manifest is always updated.
 For Android, the previous `versionCode` is incremented by one.
 And for iOS, the new version is set as `buildNumber`.